-Group A, B, I, M and R occupancies over open parking structures are limited by Section 509.7.
-The upper building height and area are limited as previously discussed and the open parking garage is regulated in Section 406.3 and is permitted to be Type IV construction.
+Section 510.7 contains another alternative with conditions independent of Section 510.2.
+The upper building height and area are limited as previously discussed and the open parking garage is regulated in Section 406.5 and is permitted to be Type IV construction.
 The height of the upper building is measured from the grade plane and includes the open parking garage level.
+See the other conditions listed in 510.7 regarding separate means of egress and other protected features if this alternative is used.

-Multiple upper buildings may be positioned on a single parking structure complying with Section 509.2, and be treated as separate buildings in accordance with Section 509.9.
-Lastly, Group S-2 open parking garages above a first-story occupancy of Group B or M are allowed in accordance with Section 509.8.
+Multiple upper buildings may be positioned on a single parking structure complying with Section 510.2, and be treated as separate buildings in accordance with Section 510.9.
+Lastly, Group S-2 open parking garages above a first-story occupancy of Group B or M are allowed in accordance with Section 510.8.
+Recent changes to upcoming editions of the IBC have added even more flexibility to the possible combination of construction types and uses for pedestal buildings.